Best proxy servers for privacy: 9 trusted picks in 2025

 For basic tasks, a reputable VPN with a free tier often provides better protection than a questionable free proxy.

-6. Proxy vs VPN for privacy – Which should you choose?
+6. Proxy vs VPN: Which should you choose for privacy?

 Proxies and VPNs both help you mask your IP address and access restricted content, but their privacy protections differ significantly.
 Choosing between them depends on your needs for speed, encryption, and data security.